stohrendorf/CroftEngine/ARCHITECTURE.md

 * The `util` submodule contains some stuff even less common than the `shared` module, even while it's used across some other modules
 * The `video` module contains all the stuff to display the FMVs.

+## Build process

+When building, the CMake configuration will create wrappers for some enums that allow easy de-/serialization and conversion.
+For example, [tracks_tr1.txt](./src/tracks_tr1.txt) will be converted into an enum class, as well as some utility functions that allow conversion from and to strings, as well as enumerating all enum members.

+The build configuration also downloads external dependencies, such as CImg, glm, and others.

+## etcpak

+This is basically a copy of https://github.com/wolfpld/etcpak, but with some modifications to reduce code complexity, increase type safety, and easier integration for texture compression and decompression.
+Its main purpose is to reduce I/O and performance latencies for texture caching when using texture packs.

+## render

+This contains everything to abstract the OpenGL API.
+It contains, for example, functionality to bind a shader parameter to a callback function, which allows setting the parameter dynamically when meshes are drawn.
+It also contains the whole render pipeline, with all the framebuffers needed for all the effects.

+## qs

+This is the "Quantity System."
+It allows to create a type-safe unit system, where the compiler will fail if you try, for example, pass a velocity to a function that expects an acceleration.
+It will automatically change units when you combine different quantities, for example, it will change to unit to "acceleration" if you divide a velocity by a time unit.
+It is _not_ designed to be something that can handle every combination of units or quantities, but it is more than sufficient for the task.

+## hid

+The "Human Input Device" module is responsible to handle everything the user inputs for the game.
+It can translate joystick movement to axis directions and merge multiple input configurations where several different inputs may lead to the same action.

+## audio

+The "audio" module handles anything regarding audio effects.
+It controls:

+* the listener position,
+* the listener's audio effects (like muffling underwater),
+* allocating voices to sound effects depending on the position since there's a limited amount of concurrently playing sounds,
+* and multiple channels of audio streams.

+Regarding audio streams, the engine allocates channels to audio streams, where each channel can only play a single stream.
+This allows switching ambient streams without overlapping, because they're using the same channel, while still playing interception audio like cinematic music at the same time in a different channel.

+## dosbox-cdrom

+This module contains functionality to access CUE/DAT images necessary to import game data from GOG or Steam installations.

+## loader

+Contains everything to read game data files and Glidos texture packs.

+## ui

+This is the UI widget module used for the inventory.
+It is designed to automatically accommodate the contents of the widgets so that the developer does not need to care about sizing or positioning too much.
+It also contains some functionality to break long strings of text into lines.

+## soglb

+These are the "Structured OpenGL Bindings."
+Essentially, these are type-safe wrappers around the OpenGL API, including classes supporting the C++ RAII concept.

+Additionally, it also contains a `Text` class handling modern fonts and rendering them into images.
+This is an outlier for the purpose of this module, however.